 The Peyton Tuthill Award goes to a legislator, victims’ advocate, law enforcement officer or other individual with demonstrated exceptional leadership and service specifically for the victims of offenders supervised by the Commission members.
 While recipients are not professionally involved in the Compact, their outstanding contributions uphold ICAOS’ mission to promote public safety, improve offender outcomes, and protect victims.

 Peyton Tuthill became an unfortunate symbol during the development of the Compact.
 Her tragic death served as a daily reminder to policymakers across the nation as to why this Compact and its tenets were critical to the preservation of public safety.

 Today, her memory continues to shape discussions and policies regarding public safety.
 This award pays tribute to the success of the Compact and its mission, and it honors Peyton and her family.

 Peyton Tuthill was a 24-year-old graduate student, sorority president, active environmentalist and dedicated volunteer.
 In 1999, an unsupervised felony probationer named Dante Paige sexually assaulted, tortured and murdered Peyton.
 Dante Paige transferred from Maryland to Denver to participate in a halfway house program.
 That transfer occurred without any notice to Colorado authorities.
 Tragically, Paige never started the halfway house program.
 Following Peyton’s tragic death, her mother, Patricia Tuthill, became an outspoken advocate for the interstate compact and victims of crime.
 She gave her time and talents to ensure the compact’s passage in every state; and, in doing so, she advanced its mission to ensure public safety.

-If you would like to nominate an individual for this award, please fill out the nomination form.
+Would you like to nominate an individual for this award?
+You may do so here.